axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/03-Get Familiar With AppSec/index.md

 With `View all process groups` you get to the Remediation Tracking screen, that shows details about the affected process groups.

 At the bottom you can see the related entities and container images.
-You can see these information, because our monaco pipeline added the Kubernetes credentials needed to integrate Dynatrace with the Kubernetes API.
+You can see this information because our monaco pipeline added the Kubernetes credentials needed to integrate Dynatrace with the Kubernetes API.

 ![vulnerability details 2](../../assets/images/2-3-vulnerability-details2.png)